Ahess96/Fresh/README.md

 ![Loader Results](url./../public/Image%207-14-23%20at%208.07%20AM.jpg)

 Stress tests revealed that I am able to horizontally scale and load balance Fresh to respond up to **56 times faster** than it would as a single instance server.
-Additionally, this scaled version of Fresh can handle **333 percent** more c/s while staying below a 6500 ms ART and having a mere 0.3 percent ER.
+Additionally, this scaled version of Fresh can handle **333 percent** more c/s while staying below a 6500 ms ART at very high requests (5500 C/S) and having a mere 0.3 percent ER.

 Express compression is also installed as a dependency to improve response time but the most effective performance variables are in the 'nginx.conf' file.
 Each line is annotated as needed to explain the utility of implemented configurations.

+## Testing

+**Chai**, **Mocha** and **Sinon** were used to generate tests on the controllers and database connection. **Sinon** makes it expecially easy to mock dependencies and perform asynchronous operations.
+Tests developed for each controller and the database connection ensure that Fresh can easily grow and become more scaleable without error.

+To further aid in growth, it would be valuable to dedicate individual files to each controller as the complexity of database queries becomes more nuanced.

 ## Future Enhancements

 Fresh is currently a backend application, so one of the most obvious additions would be designing a front end using React.JS.

 Performance wise, Fresh would likely have a faster ART if it was horizontally scaled to include additional servers, say four or five instead of three.
 It seems for every additional backend server the apps performance increased two-fold.
 Of course, Nginx bottlenecking will occur at some point with the addition of servers, so upgrading the server that it is hosted is likely required as well.

+Creating an **AWS RDS Proxy** would also likely increase the scaleability of Fresh.
+It is a fully managed service that would increase security, use connection pooling and distribute the request load.